On Hecke and asymptotic categories for a family of complex reflection groups: Appendix: Some more technical proofs

-\textit{Part (b).} We first give another expression for the pre-Fourier matrix of the family $\family$, which will be more suitable for the comparison with the modular data arising from the asymptotic category.
+We \changedd{now} give another expression for the pre-Fourier matrix of the family $\family$, which will be more suitable for the comparison with the modular data arising from the asymptotic category. \changedd{Recall the matrix $\mathcal{S}=(\rooty^{-2ij})_{0\leq i,j < \levelthing}$.}

 \begin{Lemma} Let $0\leq i_1 < \ldots < i_{\level} \leq \levelthing-1$ and $0\leq j_1 < \ldots < j_{\level} \leq \levelthing-1$.
 Let $\mathbf{i}$ be the $\level$-tuple $(i_1,\ldots,i_{\level})$, $\mathbf{j}$ be the $\level$-tuple $(j_1,\ldots,j_{\level})$ and ${}^c\mathbf{i}$ be the strictly increasing $n$-tuple obtained from the complement of $\mathbf{i}$ in $\{0,\ldots,\levelthing-1\}$ and similarly for ${}^c\mathbf{j}$.
 Then